Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - By Default, whenever a Throttle Preset is applied, it is applied to both the Left & Right Throttle Axes.
 - ED only requires one axis to be mapped.
 - Freeing Up the Left Throttle Axis potential could allow another axis from another device to be included in the virtual device.

+### SyncLEFTTHRAxis [Value 1 or 0] ###
+- This setting will decouple the Left Throttle Axis from the Right Throttle Axis.
+- If Sync is Disabled, Throttle Presets will no longer be applyed to Left Throttle Axis (will alway remain Full Range).
+- If Sync is Disabled, Left Throttle can be mapped to another function (such as FSS Tuning which is useful if you use Forward Only main Throttle).
+- DisableLEFTTHRAxis will override this setting.
+- Default is 1 (Enable Left Axis Sync).

 ` `
 ## -> JOYSTICK AXIS ##